6 Min Read

 Here’s another example:

 Determining if a marriage has survived a midlife crisis is too often based on still being together and the absence of outward symptoms.
-This is wrong and a big mistake.
+This is a BIG mistake.

 How To Thrive Not Just Survive